-United States is the world's largest consumer of ice cream and of all the
+United States is the world's largest consumer of ice cream.
+Of all the

-flavors, vanilla ice cream is the most popular.
-I know there are
+flavors, Vanilla Ice Cream is the most popular.
+While there are

-process of making my own.
-If you have kids you will find that they really
+excellent brands of commercial ice cream, if you have kids you will find

 whole process of pouring the custard into the ice cream machine and watching